Study from rivescript and rivescript-js Write part of the doc as I prefered.

 <call>

-Tags have {curly}
+Tags have {curly}brackets

 Modify the text around them.